The 8 Best Turks and Caicos Private Island and Boutique Hotels

 Parrot Cay Resort on the private island of Parrot Cay was once the leading Turks and Caicos retreat for the rich and famous, having attracted an impressive list of celebrities.
 Now, the far broader selection of luxury hotels in our archipelago has brought competition to Parrot Cay.

 Transit to Parrot Cay is via small passenger ferries, which departs from the Leeward area of Providenciales, with a transit time of around 25 minutes.

 Good: A beautiful beach and sandbar system fronts the resort.
 The island offers a high level of privacy, and typically the only people on the cay are guests, resort employees, and those few who own property.

-Shortcomings: Parrot Cay can have more a mosquito and biting midge problem than most other properties after rains.
+Shortcomings: Parrot Cay can have more of a mosquito and biting midge problem than most other properties after rains.

 Ambergris Cay Resort

 Ambergris Cay Resort on the remote and private island of Ambergris Cay offers a level of privacy and seclusion that the other resorts simply can’t compete with.
-There are no scheduled ferries or public flights to the island, so the only way to get to there is through the resort or via a charter vessel.
+There are no scheduled ferries or public flights to the island, so the only way to get there is through the resort or via a charter vessel.
 At nearly 50 miles (80 km) from Providenciales and 13 miles (21 km) from South Caicos, few ever make it out to the cay.
 Guest transit to the island is via small aircraft.

 Good: Unparalleled seclusion and privacy.
 Beautiful and rugged coasts and environment.
 The resort features a high level of service and quality.